lthung/inf2303/intro.markdown

 In the recent years such software has grown in prominence.
-Today it includes both popular end-user software such as Mozilla Firefox and Google Chrome, as well as back-end software that today dominates in many domains of IT infrastructure (e.g., the Apache web-server and the GNU/Linux operating system).
+Today it includes both popular end-user software such as Mozilla Firefox and Google Chrome, as well as back-end software that today dominate in many domains of IT infrastructure (e.g. the Apache web-server and the GNU/Linux operating system).
 Availability of such software presents both opportunities and challenges to today’s IT professionals.